expressjs/express/Readme.md

   it a great solution for single page applications, web sites, hybrids, or public HTTP APIs.

-  Built on Connect, you can use _only_ what you need, and nothing more.
-Applications can be as big or as small as you like, even a single file.
   Express does not force you to use any specific ORM or template engine.
 With support for over 14 template engines via [Consolidate.js](http://github.com/visionmedia/consolidate.js), you can quickly craft your perfect framework.